katzer/cordova-plugin-email-composer/README.md

 #### Version 0.7.0 (not yet released)
 - [***change:***] Removed the `callback` property from the `open` interface.
 - [***change:***] Renamed the properties `recipients`, `ccRecipients`, `bccRecipients`.
+- [bugfix:] Plugin under WP8 throws an error, if recipients were given as arrays.

 #### Version 0.6.0 (17.11.2013)
 - Added WP8 support